Anil-29k/C-programming/README.md

 When you run the program, it will prompt you to enter a value for n.
 The program will then count from 0 to n in increments of 0.005, displaying each value in green text.
 The screen will be cleared after each value is displayed, creating a dynamic effect.
+#Fullpyramid
+When you run the program, it will prompt you to enter the number of rows for the pyramid.
+The program will then display a full pyramid star pattern with the specified number of rows.
+After displaying the pattern, the program will ask if you want to continue.
+Enter ‘y’ to generate another pattern or ‘n’ to exit the program.